Akshit-sijwali/Java/README.md

 javac readstudentfile.java

-2-Then this will compile the prograam and create a .class file with the name of the class you have given.
+2-Then this will compile the program and create a .class file with the name of the class you have given.

 then run that with